Quantifying and managing uncertainty in piecewise-deterministic Markov processes: Optimizing the CDF

 \subsection{Controlled PDMPs and expectation-optimal policies}

 To obtain a controlled PDMP, we will assume that both the running cost $C$ and velocity $\Bf$ also depend on additional control parameters, which can be changed dynamically while the system travels through $\domain \times \M$.
-Assuming that the set of available control values $A$ is a compact subset of $\R^n,$ we will consider a set of measurable {\em feedback-control} policies $\A = \left\{ \ba : (\domain \times \M) \rightarrow A \right\}.$ Once $\ba(\cdot) \in \A$ is chosen, we can define
+We will assume that the set of available control values $A$ is a compact subset of $\R^n.$ Throughout this section, we will slightly overload the notation by using $\ba$ to refer to a generic element of $A$ and $\ba(\cdot)$ to refer to a generic {\em feedback-control} policy $\ba : (\domain \times \M) \rightarrow A,$ which selects a control value based on the current system state.
+Once we select any specific $\ba(\cdot),$ we can define